HJAgresta/HighTale/README.md

 ```

 It will build to project/win64.
-To change output folder for the build set in in the SConstruct file in the main folder.
+To change output folder for the build, go in the SConstruct file in the main folder.
-Change 'win64/' to something new in the following line
+Then change 'win64/' to something new in the following line
 ```
 env['target_path'] += 'win64/'
 ```